Android workflow

 echo "GODOT_EXPORT_TEMPLATES_DIRECTORY=$TEMPLATES_PATH" >> $CM_ENV

-And it's done, we registered new global environment variables on the build machine.
+echo "GODOT_EXPORT_TEMPLATES_VERSION=$TEMPLATES_VERSION" >> $CM_ENVAnd it's done, we registered new global environment variables on the build machine.

 Part 2

 Now, we need to install the Android build template on this build machine.
-Add the following section to the scripts
+Add the following section to the scripts section of godot-android-workflow before the &export_project section:

 - name: Export Configuration